JDIZM/compound-interest/README.md

 - `principal` The initial amount invested
 - `rate` The interest rate (or growth rate) per annum
 - `years` The number of years invested
-- `paymentsPerAnnum` The number of contribution payments per annum (eg 12 for monthly)
+- `paymentsPerAnnum` The number of contribution payments per annum (eg 12 for monthly) -- also used to show the interest balance per period?? so if you want the interest to show monthly for each year.
 - `amountPerAnnum` The amount of contributions per annum (eg 6_000 for 500 per month)
-- `accrualOfPaymentsPerAnnum` Whether the payments are accrued per annum or per period
+- `accrualOfPaymentsPerAnnum` If provided payments accrue interest per annum; Otherwise interest is only accrued on the principal payment.
 - `currentPositionInYears` The current position in years (eg 2 for the second year of the investment)
+- `debtRepayment` if provided this denotes that the principal is borrowed. `amountPerAnnum` will become the cost of paying off the principal over the duration and principal will be excluded from the `totalInvestment`.
+This is essentially an interest only payment and will be the only investment cost over the duration.

 ### Examples